jenslys/autovod/README.md

 #### Server resource exhaustion

-- Uploading vods require alot of bandwith, check if the upload fails because your provider is limiting or cutting of the upload.
+- Uploading VODs require a lot of bandwidth, check if the upload fails because your provider is limiting or cutting of the upload.

 </details>